-4 Credits (3 Lectures, 3 Labs) $\overline{\boxtimes \mathcal{R}}$
+4 Credits (3 Lectures, 3 Labs) $\overline{\otimes}\mathcal{R}$

-Fundamental principles of soil science, including the origin, nature and classification of soils; emphasizing the chemical, physical and biological properties in relation to growth; and nutrition of plants and non-plant uses of soils.
+Fundamental principles of soil science, including the origin, nature and classification of soils; emphasizing the chemical, physical and biological properties in relation to plant growth and nutrition of plants.
+Also emphasized are non-plant uses of soils and soils in the environment.
 Prerequisite: RDG094.